 Algae Poisoning Treatment

 It is essential to take your pet to the vet before the blue-green algae toxicity progresses too far.
-Veterinary treatment will be vital to helping them recover, but it only helps if you catch it right away.
+Veterinary treatment will be vital to help them recover, but it only helps if you catch it right away.
 If the toxicity progresses too far, the only option will be to euthanize the dog.

 Some treatments to neutralize the toxin are activated charcoal to absorb the algae and intravenous fluids to rehydrate your dog and help reduce shock and support the function of their organs.